respoke/docs/src/client/android/getting-started.md

 ## Create an account

-First [signup for a Respoke account](https://portal.respoke.io/#/signup).
 Within the Respoke Dashboard you can create, manage and delete Respoke Apps.
 Clicking on a specific App lets you view your App ID, App Secret, whether you have Dev Mode enabled and App Roles (if any).

 ## Setup Android Studio

 ### Create an Android Project

 First, open Android Studio and create a new blank project based on API level 15 (v4.0.3 Ice Cream Sandwich).
 Create a blank activity and name it “main” as shown in the screenshots below.

 ![configure new project](../../images/android-sdk/configure-new-project.png)